Artistic Advisor-at-Large, John F. Kennedy Center for the Performing Arts

 Renée’s opera dvds include Strauss’s Der Rosenkavalier, Dvořák’s Rusalka, Verdi’s Otello, Handel’s Rodelinda, and Massenet’s Thaïs, all in the Metropolitan Opera Live in HD series, as well as Strauss’s Arabella and Ariadne auf Naxos, Donizetti’s Lucrezia Borgia, and Verdi’s La Traviata, filmed at London’s Royal Opera House.
 Ms. Fleming’s 2010 DVD Renée Fleming & Dmitri Hvorostovsky: A Musical Odyssey in St. Petersburg follows Renée and baritone Dmitri Hvorostovsky to Russia, where they explore and perform in some of St. Petersburg’s most historic locations.
 Ren’ee’s performances at the Paris Opera captured for video include Capriccio, Rusalka, and Manon.

 Renée Fleming’s artistry has been an inspiration to other prominent artists, such as Chuck Close and Robert Wilson, whose portraits of her were included in the Metropolitan Opera’s 2007 fundraising auction.
 Two portraits of Ms. Fleming were also created by Francesco Clemente, who revealed one in Salzburg in spring 2007, with the Metropolitan Opera displaying the other in 2008.
 Photographic portraits include works by Brigitte Lacombe, Irving Penn, and Ruven Afanador, among others.
 In 2016, the Annie Leibowitz portrait of Renée was added to the permanent collection of the National Portrait Gallery in Washington, DC.
 Nelson Shank’s portrait of Renée in the title role of Rusalka is on display in the portrait gallery of the Metropolitan Opera.

-Renée’s book, The Inner Voice, was published by Viking Penguin in 2004, and released in paperback by Penguin the following year.
+Renée’s memoir The Inner Voice was published by Viking Penguin in 2004, and released in paperback by Penguin the following year.
 The paperback edition is now in its sixteenth printing.
 An intimate account of her career and creative process, the book is also published in France by Fayard Editions, in the United Kingdom by Virgin Books, by Henschel Verlag in Germany, Shunjusha in Japan, Pro Musica Mundi in Poland, and by Fantom Press in Russia.
 A Chinese edition was published in 2019.